Click here to access a written transcript of this episode.

 - Tiff's queer jean jacket

-The Girl Gang is made up of Shohreh Davoodi, host of the Redefining Health & Wellness podcast, as well as two of her closest friends, Tiffany Cunningham and Ally Ridnour.
+The Girl Gang is made up of Shohreh Davoodi, host of the Conjuring Up Courage podcast, as well as two of her closest friends, Tiffany Cunningham and Ally Ridnour.

 Ally (she/her) is an aerialist, a horror movie enthusiast, and a proud member of the Girl Gang.
-She has self-identified as bisexual and/or queer since adolescence.
 She has been described as “actually a trench coat filled with snakes and chaos” as well as “literally a demon,” and she feels those are pretty accurate descriptions.
 When she’s not busy filling every space she encounters with chaotic energy, she can probably be found laughing about farts or giving long-winded speeches about her weird taste in music to unappreciative audiences.
 She has a lot of opinions.
 You can find Ally on Instagram.